wbarisch/Handwritten-Character-Classification/DEV_CONTAINER_SETUP.md

 ## Introduction
 This document contains the steps required to set up the development container for this project.

+## Prerequisites
+- Docker installed on your machine
+- Dev Containers Extension (if using VS Code)
+- Docker Extension (if using VS Code)

+## Features
+- Nvidia-cuda
+- Powershell
+- Python
+- SSH
+- Conda and Miniforge
+- Kotlin
+TODO: Add Onnx to dev container.
+Also get list of versions from container

 ## Setting up Dev Environment in Windows with VS Code
 1. Install these extensions in VS Code: "Dev Containers" and "Docker".
 2. After installing Docker extension, a pop-up to install "WSL" will be on the screen.
 Click yes on this.
 4. Install "Docker" from "https://docs.docker.com/desktop/install/windows-install/"